Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 In the initial version, we will  health check.
 We will rely on the fact that if a LBS reconnects to the discovery service, the LNS was not available.
 By using a round-robin distribution mechanism based on in-memory state, we can guarantee reasonably well that the LBS will be connected to a different LNS in a second attempt.
 This takes place after around two minutes.

-The configuration to resolve the problem of LNS having different network boundaries, we rely on configuring the subset of available network servers through a configuration value in the station twin.
+To resolve the problem of LNS having different network boundaries, we rely on configuring the subset of available network servers through a configuration value in the station twin.
 We will recommend [Automatic device management at scale with Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-automatic-device-management) for central management of stations with the same network boundaries.

 In a second stage, we will prioritize one of the more advanced health probe strategies and potentially introduce more supported configuration approaches.